rizwan0110/insurance-claims-prediction/README.md

 These datasets were merged to create a unified dataset containing both customers with claims and customers without claims.

-** The dataset cannot be shared due to confidentiality agreements with the collaborating company. **

 # Methodology